sig-gis/Liberia_NSC_ForestMonitoringTraining/02_intro_machine_learning.md

 ## Random Forest

 A model is the mathematical function or algorithm that learns patterns from data and makes predictions.
-One of the things a model can be used fore is **classification**, for our case it will be image classification.
+One of the things a model can be used for is **classification**, for our case it will be image classification.

-A **Random Forest** is a machine learning model that makes predictions by combining multiple decision trees.
+**Random Forest** is a machine learning model that makes predictions by combining multiple decision trees.
 It is called a "forest" because it consists of many trees, and each tree votes to make the final decision.

 In machine learning, a **classifier** is an algorithm that automatically sorts data into categories or classes.
 The goal of a classifier is to learn from training data and make accurate predictions about new data.